A Weekend in Wiltshire

 Back at the visitor centre you'll find a café serving up locally sourced food and drinks.
 We serve our snacks and lunches in sustainable takeaway packaging, making it perfect for picnicing.
 Visit our website to book your tickets.

 The Stonehenge Landscape

 Many people who visit Stonehenge are happy to see the stones and take a few selfies, but you'll be missing out if you don't explore the surrounding landscape and its monuments.
 Barrows, henges and earthworks fill the fields, and visiting them helps give you a better understanding of just how important this area was for our ancestors.
-The Stonehenge visitor centre gives a great overview of the story of the landscape, and you can use our interactive map to orient yourself before your visit.
+We've created a walk that takes in most of the key sites in the area, but feel free to head out into the fields and wander around at any time of day.
+The Stonehenge visitor centre gives a great overview of the story of the landscape, and you can use our virtual tour to orientate yourself before your visit.

 Day 3 - Old Wardour Castle

 Old Wardour Castle is hidden at the end of a single track lane, deep within a lush, secluded valley.
 It's a world away from the wide open spaces of Salisbury Plain.